ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 ### OS Features

 Why did we start studying programming by considering the OS?
-Figure 1-4 illustrates interaction of the OS with [**applications**](https://en.wikipedia.org/wiki/Application_software) and [**hardware**](https://en.wikipedia.org/wiki/Computer_hardware).
-Applications are programs that solve user tasks (e.g. text editor, calculator, browser).
+Figure 1-4 explains interaction between the OS, [**applications**](https://en.wikipedia.org/wiki/Application_software) and [**hardware**](https://en.wikipedia.org/wiki/Computer_hardware).
+Applications are programs that solve user tasks.
+There are examples: text editor, calculator, browser.
 Hardware is all electronic and mechanical components of a computer.
 For example, these are keyboard, monitor, central processor, video card.

-{caption: "Ficgure 1-4.
+{caption: "Figure 1-4.
 Interaction scheme of an OS with applications and hardware", height: "50%"}
 ![Interaction Scheme](images/GeneralInformation/operating-system.png)

-According to the scheme, applications do not access hardware resources directly.
-They do it through [**system libraries**](https://en.wikipedia.org/wiki/Library_(computing)) of the OS.
-There are certain rules for gaining the access.
+According to Figure 1-4, applications do not access hardware directly.
+They do it through [**system libraries**](https://en.wikipedia.org/wiki/Library_(computing)).
+The system libraries are part of the OS.
+Each application should follow specific rules for interacting with them.

-The program works only with those features of devices that are supported by the OS.
-Device rules are defined by [**Application Programming Interface**](https://en.wikipedia.org/wiki/API) or API.
-The system libraries provide this interface.
-An API is a set of agreements for interacting components of information system.
-The interface is described in some standard often.
-These standards guarante the compatibility of system components.
+The application can access only the features of devices that are supported by the OS. [**Application Programming Interface**](https://en.wikipedia.org/wiki/API) or API of the OS defines available devices features.
+Also, the API dictates a set of rules for working with devices.
+The API is a set of agreements for interacting components of the information system.
+Often a standard describes an interface of the specific OS (for example, POSIX).
+Such standards guarantee the compatibility of the OS and applications.
+The system libraries provide API.

-The API describes the following aspects of interaction between the application and the OS:
+The API describes the following aspects of the interaction between the OS and applications:

-1. Which operation is performed when a specific OS function is called?
+1. Which action does the OS perform when the application calls the specific system function?

-2. Which data the function receives at its input?
+2. Which data does the function receive as an input?

-3. Which data the function returns as a result?
+3. Which data does the function return as a result?

-It is important to follow the API agreements on both sides: the OS and the application.
-This guarantees compatibility of their current versions and future modifications.
-Is is impossible to achieve such compatibility without a well documented and standardized interface.
+Both the OS and application should follow the API agreements.
+It guarantees the compatibility of their current versions and future modifications.
+Such compatibility would be unreachable without a well documented and standardized interface.

 We have discovered that applications can operate without an OS.
-However, OS offers ready-made solutions for interaction with computer hardware.
-Without such solutions, developers of applications should take care about this task.
-It requires huge amount of efforts.
-For example, consider the variety of devices models in a modern computer.
-All models should be supported.
-Otherwise, the application would not work stably for all users.
+However, the OS provides ready-made solutions for interaction with computer hardware.
+Without such solutions, developers of applications should solve this task on their own.
+It requires significant efforts.
+For example, consider the variety of devices of a modern computer.
+The software should support all popular models of each device.
+For example, all video cards should be supported.
+Without such support, the application would not work stably for all users.

 Let's consider features, which the modern OS provides via its API.
 We can consider all electronic and mechanical components of the computer (hardware) as resources.
-These resources are required for prerforming calculations.
+The software uses these resources for performing calculations.
 In other words, hardware executes all user's applications.
 The API reflects the list of hardware features that the application can use.
-Also, the API dictate the order of interaction between several applications and the hardware.
+Also, the API dictates the order of interaction between several applications and the hardware.

 There is an example.
 Two programs cannot write data to the same area of the [hard disk](https://en.wikipedia.org/wiki/Hard_disk_drive#Magnetic_recording) simultaneously.
 There are two reasons for that: